 If you are still waiting to be booked on a requested course and the requirement has become urgent, use this opportunity to follow up (with HR, or whoever may be appropriate).

 You and your manager should revisit the ‘Agreed objectives’ section of Part 2 and provide an update on progress in the applicable column.
 Any new objectives that are put in place at interim meetings should be added to the original matrix in Part 2.
 This means when it comes to reviewing objectives at the next annual meeting, all objectives that have been generated throughout the year can be found in one place.

 Section R: Additional training requirements

-It is requested that any additional training requirements are recorded in this box to ensure they are picked up by HR and can be fed into future training planning.
+Please record any additional training requirements in this box to ensure they are picked up by HR and can be fed into future training planning.

-At the end of the interim meeting, the next meeting should be diarised.
+At the end of the interim meeting, you should book in the next meeting.
 Although the manager should generally complete the form, you have an opportunity to add any additional comments.

 Further support and feedback

-If you would like further help or guidance at any stage, or if you have feedback on the PDP process, please contact the head of HR.
+If you would like further help or guidance at any stage, or if you have feedback on the PDP process, please contact HR.